 With people concerned about their mental health, it's becoming popular to keep a gratitude diary - writing down each day at least three things that you're grateful for.
 Even on the hardest days.
 The reports are that it proves very helpful.
 It's a great habit to get into.
-For Christians, thanksgiving is part of how we live.
-We believe that God is listening to us with delight as we give thanks for all the gifts he has given, just as a parent delights in watching a child enjoy food or toys or play or learning.
+For Christians, thanksgiving is part of how they live.
+They believe that God is listening with delight as they give thanks for all the gifts he has given, just as a parent delights in watching a child enjoy food or toys or play or learning.
 'Give thanks in all circumstances' (1 Thessalonians 5.8).

-Keep a written or phone gratitude list, or jar.
-This is just for you and God.
+Keep a written or phone gratitude list, diary or jar.
 Write down or draw your three things each day.
 You can start with the space here.